Certified Information Systems Security Professional

-CISSP (Certified Information Systems Security Professional) is an independent information security certification granted by the International Information System Security Certification Consortium, also known as (ISC)².
+CISSP (Certified Information Systems Security Professional) is an independent information security certification granted by the International Information System Security Certification Consortium, also known as ISC2.

-As of July, 2022 there are 156,054 (ISC)² members holding the CISSP certification worldwide.
+As of July 2022, there were 156,054 ISC2 members holding the CISSP certification worldwide.

 In June 2004, the CISSP designation was accredited under the ANSI ISO/IEC Standard 17024:2003.
 It is also formally approved by the U.S. Department of Defense (DoD) in their Information Assurance Technical (IAT), Managerial (IAM), and System Architect and Engineer (IASAE) categories for their DoDD 8570 certification requirement.